SaleemKamaludin/SaleemKamaludin.github.io/courses/comp1604/lecture-notes/lecture-01/index.md

 ### Practice 2
 Determine whether the statement \( (p \to q) \leftrightarrow (\lnot p \lor q) \) is always true.

----

-## Downloads (optional)
-- If you have a PDF, place it in `courses/comp1604/lectu